BMS-Community/resources/README.md

 A beatoraja Internet Ranking (IR) server.
 Another early beatoraja IR implementation.
 No specific features when set as the main IR.

 ### [Bokutachi](https://bokutachi.xyz)
 A modern score tracker and Internet Ranking (IR) server.
-Supports beatoraja, LR2oraja (including Endless Dream) and LR2.
+Supports beatoraja, LR2oraja (including Endless Dream) and LR2 (Unofficially).

 ### [Cinnamon](https://cinnamon.link)
 A website containing many BMS-related tools and services including a score tracker and lamp viewer, an Internet Ranking (IR) server for beatoraja and LR2oraja and a table creator, among others.